KerstenDoering/PubMedPortable/documentation/quick_install.rst

     - "sudo docker run -d -v /home/<user_name>/<folder_of_your_choice>/:/export/ -p 9999:5432 bgruening/pubmed2go"

-- It is not recommended to run the PubMed2Go examples or to develop new scripts within the Docker container.
+- It is not recommended to run the PubMedPortable examples or to develop new scripts within the Docker container.
 If you want to modify the image, use the Docker documentation and this repository:

     - https://github.com/bgruening/docker-recipes/tree/master/pubmed2go

-- If you want to try the examples given in the wiki, copy the Xapian directory from the <folder_of_your_choice> into the folder "PubMed2Go/full_text_index/xapian/" from "https://github.com/KerstenDoering/PubMed2Go" and run the Docker container in background.
+- If you want to try the examples given in the wiki, copy the Xapian directory from the <folder_of_your_choice> into the folder "PubMedPortable/full_text_index/xapian/" from "https://github.com/KerstenDoering/PubMedPortable" and run the Docker container in background.

 - After successful installation, the rest of this documentation can be skipped.